With temperatures dropping across Britain, the rail industry is gearing up for winter.

 We have fitted more than 100km of special heating strips to critical sections of the electrified third rail that powers trains in the south and south east of England.

 These strips prevent ice from building up on conductor rails and minimise the risk of trains becoming stranded because they can’t draw the power they need to run.
-In fact, it has reduced ice-related disruptive incidents by almost 80 per cent.

 We also use detailed weather forecasts to inform local action plans during adverse weather to minimise disruption to passengers.
 The forecasts cover not just the weather but how the conditions will impact on specific railway infrastructure such as the tracks, conductor rails and overhead power lines.